Could Studebaker have come out of the 1970s as successful as Jeep?

 1959 Studebaker four-door sedan

-Ditching sporty coupes would have freed up money for a truck and SUVs while more quickly updating Studebaker’s aging family-car body.
+Ditching sporty coupes would have freed up money for trucks and SUVs while more quickly updating Studebaker’s aging family-car body.
 The 1962 Lark might have sold better with thin-pillar doors and a modern front (Old Car Brochures).

 It should be acknowledged that Studebaker had a long way to go to generate decent sales for trucks, SUVs and taxis.